 Quick Summary

-• RMV buyers expect clean, modern, move-in-ready homes, so anything that affects first impressions, condition ratings, or buyer confidence should be repaired before you list.
+- RMV buyers expect clean, modern, move-in-ready homes across Sendero, Esencia, Rienda, and Gavilan.
+Anything that lowers first impressions or perceived condition should be repaired before you list.

-• The highest-impact fixes include paint touch-ups, lighting updates, door and hinge adjustments, fresh caulk and grout, simple landscaping refreshes, and servicing major systems such as HVAC and tankless.
+- The highest-impact fixes include paint touch-ups, lighting updates, door and hinge adjustments, fresh caulk and grout, simple landscaping refreshes, and servicing HVAC and tankless systems.

-• Deferred maintenance stands out faster in RMV because buyers compare your home to newer resales and new construction in Rienda, making condition cues more influential here than in older communities.
+- Deferred maintenance stands out faster in RMV because buyers compare your home to newer resales and active new construction in Rienda and Gavilan Ridge, making condition cues more influential here than in older communities.

-• These targeted cosmetic and functional repairs increase showings, improve online presentation, reduce inspection credits, and position your home as a top option in Sendero, Esencia, Rienda, or Gavilan.
+- These targeted repairs increase showings, improve online presentation, reduce inspection credits, and position your home as a top option in your village.

-• With over 600 RMV sales, Dave Archuletta and The Archuletta Team provide a clear, high-ROI preparation plan that helps you fix only what matters, skip what doesn’t, and launch your home for maximum demand and a stronger final net.
+- With more than 600 RMV transactions, Dave Archuletta and The Archuletta Team provide a clear, high-ROI preparation plan so you fix only what matters and skip what does not.

 Q: What fixes matter most before selling in RMV?

-A: The most important fixes are the cosmetic and functional items RMV buyers notice instantly, touch up paint, updated lighting, fresh caulk, clean grout, door adjustments, and HVAC or tankless servicing, because these are the first signals buyers use to judge care, condition, and whether your home is truly move-in ready.
-When these signals align, buyer confidence rises immediately; when they don’t, buyers assume hidden costs, compare your home to newer Rienda options, and lower their offer strength or request credits.
+A: The most important fixes are the cosmetic and functional items RMV buyers notice instantly: touch-up paint, updated lighting, fresh caulk, clean grout, door adjustments, and HVAC or tankless servicing.
+These are the first signals buyers use to judge care, condition, and whether your home is truly move-in ready.
+When these signals align, buyer confidence rises immediately.
+When they do not, buyers compare your home to newer Rienda options where the Mello-Roos difference on a comparably priced home already ranges from $400 to $800 per month versus Sendero, and they lower their offer strength or request credits during inspections.

 Q: Do you need to fix everything before listing your RMV home?

-A: No. You only fix the cosmetic and functional items that shape first impressions and perceived condition because RMV buyers expect clean, modern, well-maintained homes, not full remodels.
-They quickly notice worn paint, peeling caulk, dead bulbs, sticky doors, and minor wear because they compare your home to newer alternatives in Sendero, Esencia, Rienda, and Gavilan.
-Focusing on these high-impact repairs increases early demand, reduces inspection credits, and improves your negotiation leverage without spending on upgrades that do not influence RMV buyer psychology or change your valuation.
+A: No. You fix only the cosmetic and functional items that shape first impressions and perceived condition.
+RMV buyers expect clean, modern, well-maintained homes, not full remodels.
+Focusing on high-impact repairs increases early demand, reduces inspection credits, and improves your negotiation leverage without spending on upgrades that do not change your valuation.

 What Fixes Matter Most Before Selling Your RMV Home?